 In fact, bound cyanide is used in the food industry as a preservative.
 It is usually bound to iron, potassium, or calcium and used as an anti-caking agent.

 So are apricot seeds poisonous and deadly?
 Yes they are and no they aren't.
 In the right dose, anything can be poisonous and deadly.
 In fact, my grandmother almost died from drinking too much water.
 But that is another story entirely.
 There are many other common foods we eat daily that can also be toxic.
 These include: cinnamon, nutmeg, tuna, liver, Brazil nuts, and broccoli.
 The old adage: The dose makes the poison is perfectly applicable to this issue.

-Cancer is the most difficult and deadly disease known to man.
+On the other hand, cancer is the most difficult and deadly disease known to man.
+Both cancer and its treatments are toxic and lethal.
 There are more treatment options than there are actual types of cancer.
 Many conventional treatments are extremely toxic.
 Most alternative therapies are not well known or researched.
 These therapies are often controversial and misinformation abounds.

 As far back as the 1800s, scientists, medical doctors, and researchers have been using amygdalin against cancer cells.
 By 1955, Dr. Enst Krebs was using injectable amygdalin (Laetrile) for treating cancer.
 He based his treatment on the diet of the Hunza people in Northern Pakistan.